Andrea-de-Varda/affective-interlingua/README.md

 python3 xlmr.py -c [NAME_OF_THE_LANGUAGE]
 ```
 The script makes heavy use of the package `NeuroX`.
 Make sure to [check it out](https://neurox.qcri.org/).

+## Testing intersections
+Once the probing results have been obtained, it is possible to compute the intersections of the top-100 units independently selected for each language.
+To do so the R script is in `intersections/super_exact_test.R`.
+Note that to successfully run the test the probing results must already have been run.